-In just the last few months, Hurricanes Elsa, Henri, and Ida all brought loss and destruction to New York City.
-Most recently, Hurricanes Henri and Ida brought record-breaking rainfall almost back-to-back, causing historic flooding and storm surge throughout the boroughs.
+In late 2021, Hurricanes Elsa, Henri, and Ida all brought loss and destruction to New York City.
+Hurricanes Henri and Ida brought record-breaking rainfall almost back-to-back, causing historic flooding and storm surge throughout the boroughs.

 Experts have long predicted increased frequency and severity of natural disasters as a consequence of human-induced climate change.
 That’s exactly what we’re seeing now in NYC.
 Simply put, warmer air holds more moisture than cool air and therefore produces greater amounts of rainfall and storm surge.